-Strikingly attractive, but troubled Irish actress, Constance Smith, was born in 46 Wolfe Tone Street, Limerick on 07 February 1929.
-The eldest of 11 children (many of whom passed away in infancy), her father Sylvester Smith, was a foot soldier in the Irish Army.
-Her father also worked on the Ardnacrusha Scheme during the 1920s and was a native of Dublin.
-While her mother Mary Biggane was a Limerick native.
-Constance’s father died in 1944 when she was 15 years old, and because her mother was unable to support her as well as her ten siblings (many of whom passed away at a young age), Constance was sent to a convent.
+Strikingly attractive, but troubled Irish actress, Constance Smith, was born in 46 Wolfe Tone Street, Limerick on 7 February 1929.
+The eldest of 11 children (many of whom passed away in infancy), her father Sylvester Smith, a native of Dublin, was a foot soldier in the Irish Army.
+Constance believed that her father also worked on the Ardnacrusha Scheme during the 1920s, possibly as an explosive expert with the army.
+While her mother, Mary Biggane was a Limerick native.
+When Constance was a small child, she over with her parents and siblings to 37 Mount Pleasant Buildings, Ranelagh, Dublin.

 She was first noticed by the big film studios in 1950 after playing an Irish maid in The Mudlark.
 Impressed with her performance, 20th Century Fox offered her a contract.
 Upon her arrival in Hollywood, producer Darryl F. Zanuck cast her opposite Tyrone Power in I’ll Never Forget You (1951).
 However, Power soon decided she was not experienced enough and replaced her with Ann Blyth.
 Constance was most active in the 1950s, appearing in Hollywood features such as Man in the Attic (1953).
 In addition to her film roles, Constance also appeared as a presenter for the Academy Awards ceremony in 1952.

 On 1 February 1951, Constance married Bryan Forbes, an English film director, actor and writer, whom she had known for three years.
 They married in Caxton Hall, London, when Forbes was 24 years old.
-The newly weds were never able to go on honeymoon as Forbes had to report immediately to his play, The Holly and the Ivy, and she to Tyrone Power for her film, The House in the Square.
+The newlyweds were never able to go on a honeymoon as Forbes had to report immediately to his play, The Holly and the Ivy, and she to Tyrone Power for her film, The House in the Square.

-Constance regularly clashed with producers and executives, starting with her refusal to change her surname from ‘Smith’ to something, presumably more memorable to movie-going audiences.
+Constance regularly clashed with producers and executives, starting with her refusal to change her surname from ‘Smith’ to something, presumably, more memorable to movie-going audiences.
 By the time her contract expired in 1953, she had undergone an abortion forced upon her by the studio, and the first of her three marriages was on the ropes.
-As the years went on and she failed to get the parts she felt were commensurate to her abilities, she began an embittered descent into a life of drugs and alcohol.
+As the years went on, and she failed to get the parts she felt were commensurate to her abilities, she began an embittered descent into a life of drugs and alcohol.
 In June 1955 Constance divorced Forbes upon charges of desertion.
 Forbes went on to marry fellow British actress, Nanette Newman, the same year.

 Constance last acted in a string of minor films made in Italy between 1955 and 1959, including a role as Lucretia Borgia in La congiura dei Borgia (1959).
 None of these did anything to resuscitate her failing career, and subsequently made her last film appearance in 1959.

-In 1960 she paid a visit to Limerick, with her producer and soon to be live-in boyfriend Paul Rotha.
-She was met with great fanfare and her visit is still remembered by some today.
+In 1960, she paid a visit to Limerick, with her producer and soon to be live-in boyfriend Paul Rotha.
+She was met with great fanfare, and her visit is still remembered by some today.

 On 4 February 1968, she stabbed Rotha for the second time and was charged with attempted murder.
 Paul Rotha dropped her to the prison and picked her up on her release.
 Oddly enough, Constance and Rotha later married in 1974.
 Paul Rotha died 7 March 1984, Wallingford, Oxfordshire.

 Clip from Red Skies of Montana (1952)